Home » Water Quality » Contaminants » What Causes Brown Well Water & How to Get Rid of It

 The first step is to do a chemical analysis of your water.
 Water testing kits can identify which contaminants are present in your well water.

 You can find DIY water testing kits online or at your local home supply store.
-Some kits test for specific contaminants such as iron; others offer a broader range of targets such as dissolved chemicals, bacteria, and pH levels.
+Some kits test for specific contaminants, such as iron, while others offer a broader range of targets, such as dissolved chemicals, bacteria, and pH levels.
 Make sure you get the most suitable one for your well.

 Step 2: Choose a Treatment Solution Based on Your Test